mn-mde-edfi/MDE-EdFi-Documentation/sis_test_plan/sis_test_plan_d_ssid_testing.md

 #### Validate Student ID Test 1

-**Description**: Vendor posts a new valid Ed-Fi Student record to the ODS/API Student end-point.
-Vendor submits Ed-Fi student record to the student's resource endpoint using a valid student id and associated to the same student.
+**Description**: Vendor posts a new valid Ed-Fi Student record to the Student API end-point.
+Vendor submits Ed-Fi student record to the student's resource endpoint using a valid State Student ID and associated to the same student.

 **Response**
 ```201: created```

 #### Validate Student ID Test 2

-**Description**: Vendor posts a new Ed-Fi Student record to the ODS/API Student end-point for the following error conditions:
+**Description**: Vendor posts a new Ed-Fi Student record to the Student API end-point for the following error conditions:
 Error|Description|Details
 ---|---|---
 3000|(Input SSID not equal SSID)|Student identifying information given matches a single student, but the State Student Id specified as input does not match the official State Student Id of the matched student.